 As of December 31, 2016, we had gross unrecognized tax benefits of \$17.0 million and an additional \$6.2 million for gross interest and penalties classified as liabilities.
-At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years in connection with these tax liabilities, including whether or not these tax liabilities will be paid; therefore, such amounts are not included in the above contractual obligation table instrument transactions through national exchanges, primary dealers or approved counterparties and through the use of mutual margining agreements whenever possible to limit potential exposure.
-We regularly evaluate the financial position and creditworthiness of our counterparties.
-Our off-balance sheet arrangements include mortgage loan repurchase and indemnification obligations, unconsolidated SPEs (a type of VIE) and notional amounts of our derivatives.
-We have also entered into non-cancelable operating leases principally for our office facilities.
+At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years in connection with these tax liabilities, including whether or not these tax liabilities will be paid; therefore, such amounts are not included in the above contractual obligation table.